Saturday, October 10, 2009

 It was all a rush but I felt very proud I was able to accomplish this, and I wouldn't mind doing it at all again.

 On my trip, I met Medellín Mayor Alonso Salaso and climbed to the top of the Mayor's Office, getting a perfect 360° view of the city.
 I also visited Medellín's usual tourist sites including Pueblito Paisa where I sang "Ay Hombe" by vallenato singer Jorge Celedón in front of a large crowd.
-I don't have "Factor X" however.
+I don't have the "Factor X" however.

 Once I was done with my stories around at 8:00 PM, I could do whatever I wanted, so I ended-up taking a long taxi ride over to the northwest part of the city to visit some friends.
 It was the first time I had seen them in seven months so we were both all happy to see each other again.